balmoral/opal-bootbox/README.md

 The goal of this project is to wrap the Bootbox Javascript library with Opal, providing a simple Ruby interface to Bootbox functionality.

-Bootbox.js is a small JavaScript library which implements dialog (alert, prompt, confirm) boxes using Bootstrap modals.
+Bootbox.js is a small open source (MIT) JavaScript library which implements dialog (alert, prompt, confirm) boxes using Bootstrap modals.

 To find out more about Bootbox, go to http://bootboxjs.com.